AndrewSansum/Haskell99Problems/README.md

 ## Running this project

 This project was created with Stack v3.3.1.

+To show implementations working, run `stack run`.

 To run tests, run `stack test` in the project folder.